wilkinsdr/kdblur3/README.md

 laor3 is the emission line model. kdblur3 is the convolution kernel for blurring a rest-frame reflection spectrum.

-The XSPEC model functions are written in C++ but call Fortran routines to perform the calculations.
+The XSPEC model functions are now written entirely in C++ and use the faster FFT routines to perform convolutions.
 The XSPEC model definition is in lmodel_kdblur3.dat.

 Parameters
 ----------